|

 Venus Transit of the sun at sun

-rise with clouds as seen from Holton, Kansas on 8 June 2004, lasting about
+rise with clouds as seen from Holton, Kansas, lasting about

 |